beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

   implement a solution to that problem.
 * A program is a series of instructions that can be carried out by a computer to solve the problem.
-* The main problem-solving steps are: Understand, Plan, Code, Postmortem.
+* The main problem-solving steps are: Understand the Problem, Devise a Plan, Carry out the Plan, Look Back.